 What is the Intelligent Core?

 The intelligent core connects all technology decisions of an enterprise with the philosophical development and deployment choices made by an organization.
-This core includes PaaS and developer services — including the deployment environments that customers will consume—such as Container as a service (CaaS), Function as a service (FaaS), and traditional application execution environments (all of which can be grouped under the broad category of platform as a service).
+Besides, this core includes PaaS and developer services — including the deployment environments that customers will consume—such as Container as a service (CaaS), Function as a service (FaaS), and traditional application execution environments (all of which can be grouped under the broad category of platform as a service).

 What’s the value of the Intelligent Core?